Why should I study abroad?

 Can I earn general education credits while abroad?

-Yes, depending on the approvals as reflected on the appropriate form.
+Yes, depending on the approvals received through the Course Equivalency process.

 Will I still graduate on time if I study abroad?